IgnaceMaes/MaterialSkin/README.md

 **1. Add the library to your project**

   You can do this on multiple ways.
-The easiest way would be adding the binary as found in [releases](https://github.com/IgnaceMaes/MaterialSkin/releases).
-Right click on your project and add the library as reference.
-I highly recommand to enable copy local so you always have the lib in your build folder.
+The easiest way would be adding the [NuGet Package](https://www.nuget.org/packages/MaterialSkin/).
+Right click on your project and click 'Manage NuGet Packages...'.
+Search for 'MaterialSkin' and click on install.
+Once installed the library will be included in your project references.
+(Or install it through the package manager console: PM> Install-Package MaterialSkin)

-  Another way of doing this step would be downloading the project from GitHub, compiling the library yourself and adding it as a reference.
+Another way of doing this step would be cloning the project from GitHub, compiling the library yourself and adding it as a reference.

 **2. Add the MaterialSkin components to your ToolBox**

+  If you have installed the NuGet package, the MaterialSkin.dll file should be in the folder //bin/Debug.
 Simply drag the MaterialSkin.dll file into your IDE's ToolBox and all the controls should be added there.

 **3. Inherit from MaterialForm**